silasdani/bullet-services/docs/webflow_webhooks.md

 3. **Handle webhook failures gracefully** - Webflow will retry failed webhooks
 4. **Test webhooks in development** before deploying to production
 5. **Keep sync logic idempotent** - webhooks may be called multiple times for the same event
+6. **Circular sync prevention is automatic** - the system prevents infinite loops between Webflow and Rails
+7. **Draft-only auto-sync** - only draft items auto-sync to Webflow to protect published content

 ## Integration with Publish/Unpublish